mozilla/pluotsorbet/README.md

 ## Overriding Java functions with JavaScript functions

 To override a Java function with a JavaScript function, simply define a Native as described earlier.
-This is useful to debug third-party closed source MIDlets.
-Any Java functions can be overriden, not only Java functions with the `native` keyword.
+Any Java functions can be overridden, not only Java functions with the `native` keyword.

 Overriding Java functions only works in debug mode (RELEASE=0).